 The basic Chinese Vacuum Pickup pump we have been using on the DIY pick and place machine has been giving us problems with its lack of suction when handling larger SOIC components and didn’t hold them still when moving fast or rotating the parts.

-Next we had to solve the issue of the noise from the pump outlet which was noisy with the air flow.
+Next, we had to solve the issue of the noise from the pump outlet which was noisy with the airflow.
 I had a spare PC water cooling radiator which had the same size plumbing fittings as the pump outlet.
-By filling the inside of the radiator with lose cotton wool this completely removed the noise from the air outlet.
+Filling the inside of the radiator with loose cotton wool completely removed the noise from the air outlet.

 The photo below shows the new suction abilities when lifting a large DIP chip.